Overview

 Dress Code

-Supervisors may require dress codes when they are reasonable and rationally related to the purpose or function of the employing department.
-You must comply with a supervisor's request regarding appropriate attire.
+Managers may require dress codes when they are reasonable and rationally related to the purpose or function of the employing department.
+You must comply with a manager's request regarding appropriate attire.

 Behavior